Checking if Two Objects Are Identical with the 'is' Operator

 memory

-of a computer is a space where data is stored temporarily while the program is running.
-Values defined as variables are stored in memory, and Python accesses these values by referencing the memory address of the variable.
+is a space where data is temporarily stored while a program is running.
+Variables are stored in memory, and Python accesses these values by referencing their memory addresses.

 The is